LawrenceGordon/FastANI_heatmap/README.md

 # FastANI_heatmap
-This repository contains R code for building a heatmap and histogram with the output of FastANI.
+This repository contains Python code for building a heatmap and histogram with the output of FastANI.

-the R code here can be run directly on the FastANI output file: https://github.com/ParBLiSS/FastANI
+the Python code here can be run directly on the FastANI output file: https://github.com/ParBLiSS/FastANI

-Because FastANI cannot compute lower ANI values, anything that lacks a pariwse comparison in the output file will automatically be changed to a value of 70.
-So please note this needs to be addressed in the figure caption if comparing such highly diverse isolates.
+This code assumes everything has a pairwise comparison, but an optional line can be added at line 17 to say `data.fillna(X, inplace=True)` to fill with whatver value X you want.

-The color break here is set to 95, the species delimination threshold, but can be manipulated based on the needs of the study.
+The color break here is automatically determined by seaborn clustermap.

-Example figure below with *Staphylococcus schleiferi* isolates:
+Example figure from the R repository below with *Staphylococcus schleiferi* isolates.
+The python code gives similar results:

 <img width="997" alt="heatmap" src="https://user-images.githubusercontent.com/43999021/133120697-10be7952-e8ca-4d4e-a300-3421d73e0127.png">